Mint-System/Odoo-Apps-Sale-Workflow/sale_renting_lot_available/tests/TEST_INSTRUCTIONS.rst

 - Open slot of "S00023"
 - Click "Split Order Line"
-- Enter 1.0 and try to split.
-You must get an error message.
+- Enter 1.0 and split
-- Open the order, then return, cancel and confirm
-- Ensure order line is in state "pickup"
-- Try to split again
+- There must be two lines now

 New lot:

-- Add 1.0 qty to "Printer" and create new lot "PRINT005"
+- Open "Printer" qty and create new lot "PRINT005" with qty 1.0
-- Ensure new placeholder slot is created
+- Open lot and ensure new placeholder slot is created

 Filer: